clemsos/writings/_quora/2018-10-23-How-does-Google-justify-working-with-the-Chinese-government-but-refusing-to-work-with-the-US-military.md

 possible day - like Apple did before.
 Their current problem is that Beijing does not want to work with them, despite them trying very hard.

-See also : [Why should Google stay out of China?](http://quora.com/Why-should-Google-stay-out-of-China/answer/Cl%C3%A9ment-Renaud)
+See also : [Clément Renaud\'s answer to Why should Google stay out of China?](http://quora.com/Why-should-Google-stay-out-of-China/answer/Cl%C3%A9ment-Renaud)